I want to make some money!

 There’s no doubt that every currency trader expects to make a profit.

-The question that you should ask yourself though is this:
+The questions that you should ask yourself though are this:

-What kind of returns do you expect to make?
+What kind of returns do I expect to make?
+And how much risk am I willing to take to get these returns?

 Mario and Luigi